peteroupc/peteroupc.github.io/exporand.md

 ## Complexity

-The _bit complexity_ of an algorithm that generates random variates is measured as the number of unbiased random bits that algorithm uses on average.
+The _bit complexity_ of an algorithm that generates random variates is measured as the number of fair coin flips (numbers that are each 1 or 0 with equal probability) that the algorithm uses on average.

 <a id=General_Principles></a>